Question & Answer

 How is a decision reached on a request?

-The decision maker will engage the requestor in a discussion (the interactive process) and consider the recommendation of the accessibility consultant, the essential functions of the position, the limitations the requestor has as a result of the medical condition, and available resources.
+The decision maker will engage the requestor in a discussion (the interactive process) and consider the recommendation of the Reasonable Accommodation Consultant, the essential functions of the position, the limitations the requestor has as a result of the medical condition, and available resources.
 Upon final review of all the information gathered, the decision maker will make a final determination to approve or deny the request.
-In the event of a denial, the decision maker must first consult with an Accessibility Consultant from EDI to ensure that all of the factors involved were taken into consideration.
+In the event of a denial, the decision maker must first consult with a Reasonable Accommodation Consultant from EDI to ensure that all of the factors involved were taken into consideration.
 The decision maker is then charged to meet with the employee, discuss the decision via the interactive process, and document their decision in writing.
 Once issued, this will end the Decision Phase.

 What role does Occupational Medical Service (OMS) have in the process?